- Doctors & Departments

 At that point, Madison began undergoing more intense physical therapy and taking numerous medications that helped her become more high-functioning, but things still weren’t 100 percent right.
 Her pain was affecting her daily life, causing her to become socially withdrawn – abnormal behavior for the typically bubbly performing arts student.

-Not long after receiving the CRPS diagnosis, the Kitchen family moved to Colorado, Nicole remembers calling Children's Hospital Colorado Pain Clinic from a hotel room on their cross-country journey to Denver, hoping for a fresh start and some new answers.
-They were at Children’s within five days of arriving in their new home.
+Not long after receiving the CRPS diagnosis, the Kitchen family moved to Colorado, Nicole remembers calling Children's Colorado Pain Clinic from a hotel room on their cross-country journey to Denver, hoping for a fresh start and some new answers.
+They were at Children’s Colorado within five days of arriving in their new home.

-Madison began seeing Robin Slover, MD, in the Pain Clinic at Children's to treat her CRPS diagnosis.
+Madison began seeing Robin Slover, MD, in the Pain Clinic to treat her CRPS diagnosis.
 She was receiving nerve blocks (the injection of local anesthetic onto or near nerves) in her leg in an attempt to block her pain, but these outpatient procedures would only help for a matter of hours.

 As a last resort, Madison’s health care team suggested a one-week inpatient treatment where she would undergo intense physical therapy in a concentrated environment.
 The inpatient stay was hard on Madison and didn’t result in the projected outcome, leaving the Kitchens wondering, "What’s after the last resort?